Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Loft Conversions in Catford and Forest Hill

 The issue isn’t the loft conversion itself—it’s the steel beams needed to create headroom and span the space.
-These beams must bear on the party walls, requiring you to cut into or bear weight on structures you share with neighbors.
+These beams must bear on the party walls, requiring neighbours to cut into or bear weight on structures you share withneighbourss.

 A typical Lewisham Victorian terrace loft conversion requires:

-• Removal of chimney breasts within the party wall structure to maximize space
+- Removal of chimney breasts within the party wall structure to maximise space

-• Building work within 3 meters of neighboring properties requiring excavation for foundations
+- Building work within 3 meters of neighbouring properties requiring excavation for foundations

 Lewisham-specific loft conversion considerations: